cryptean/bitcoinlib/README.md

 **C# Bitcoin Qt RPC Library / Wrapper for .Net 4.5+ projects**

 Features
 --------

 - Fully compatible with QT's 0.8.6 RPC API.
+- Design-by-contract, service-oriented architecture.
+- Strongly-typed structures for complex RPC requests and responses.
+- Implicit JSON casting for all RPC messages.
+- Extended methods for every-day scenarios where the built-in methods fall short.
+- Exposure of all Qt API's functionality as well as the extended methods through a single interface.
-- Console and web test clients with demo methods implemented.
+- Console and web test clients out of the box with demo methods implemented in them.
-- Extended methods for cases that the RPC API falls short.
 - Testnet ready.
+- Fully configurable.

 Instructions
 ------------